webalorn/TitaLatexBot/README.md

 <!--
 help - Send help message
-latex - Convert LaTeX code to image code - Convert code on pastebin to an image
+latex - Convert LaTeX math code to image text - Convert LaTeX code to image code - Convert code on pastebin to an image
 -->